Sector Development Archives - ISO-BEA

 • Companies applying on behalf of employees for travel must adhere to the ISO Policies and Processes for Eligibility in Relation to Indigenous Identity;

-• Must not be in a state of bankruptcy within the meaning of the Bankruptcy and Insolvency Act (Canada);
+• Must not be in a state of insolvency or bankruptcy, or in the course of the reorganization of its business within the meaning of the Bankruptcy and Insolvency Act (Canada);

 • Must be in good standing with ISO, with no outstanding final reports, defaults or pending complaints or investigations.